 “I thought I was getting dementia early on because I would go somewhere and I’d forget why I was even there,” she says.
 “I got on the right medication, and I was fine.
 But during that time, I had to work harder.
 And so then, I said, ‘You know what?
 I’m going to start a business, and I’m going to start doing it on ways to refocus because if I’m struggling with this, I know other people are as well.’”

 It was during this process of discovery that Angela’s new business, RE-Focus, the Creative Office, was born.
-Launched in 2019, RE-Focus, the Creative Office creates products that help make work, school, and life easier for those who may struggle with ADHD, attention deficit disorder (ADD), dementia, or other ailments that can affect a person’s attention and organization.
+Launched in 2019, RE-Focus creates products that help make work, school, and life easier for those who may struggle with ADHD, attention deficit disorder (ADD), dementia, or other conditions that can affect a person’s attention and organization.

-Fueled by her passion for helping others, the now 54-year-old seeks to emotionally connect with, and empower, her customers.
+Fueled by her passion for helping others, Angela seeks to emotionally connect with and empower customers.
 Inspired by her own experience as a single mom for 10 years, Angela created guided anxiety journals, which she describes as being an alternative for people who do not have social support groups.
 Her colorful pill boxes feature positive, inspirational phrases that can create a bright moment for a customer.
 Other products include calendars, to-do list legal pads, and designs specifically for left-handed people.
 Angela shares how each product is designed to help her customers:

 Growth spurs new product ideas

-Hearing from grateful customers who have family members with ADHD or just need help managing their focus, has helped fuel Angela’s entrepreneurial spirit and inspired additional ideas.
+Hearing from grateful customers has helped fuel Angela’s entrepreneurial spirit and inspired additional ideas.

-Angela created a cardboard timeline of sorts and pasted it up on the wall in Drake’s room.
+Angela created a cardboard timeline and pasted it up on the wall in Drake’s room.
 It had a place for college names, their deadlines, and notes.
-On the other side was an area for scholarship names, early application deadlines, etc. Her idea not only worked like a charm, it is now a fully-developed product called College Scholarship Timeline Sheets that helps applicants organize and plan out college and scholarship applications.
+On the other side was an area for scholarship names, early application deadlines, etc. Her idea not only worked like a charm, it is now a fully developed college scholarship timeline that helps applicants organize and plan out college and scholarship applications.

 Angela continues to travel the country, speaking at conferences and pitching RE-Focus products to retailers, sometimes accompanied by Drake, who has made a few successful pitches of his own.
 Her experience has taught her many lessons along the way, and she has some words of advice for new entrepreneurs.